Kurt's Questions (received via e-mail) with Wendy's replies:

 Since we've started

-their use and history, let's add several additional notes
+vocoders, their use and history, let's add several

-which describe vocoders (and the voder) quite well.
-Since
+(and the voder) quite well.
+Since the list is

 1) The Vocoder was invented by Homer Dudley in the mid-30's.
 Dudley worked at Bell Laboratories, and this is where the first Vocoder took shape.
 The original vocoders, using tubes and bulky discrete components, occupied a tall rack of custom electronic modules, quite heavy, but elegant for its day.